18649582881/nk/readme.txt

-nk is a shuai boy
+nk is a ugal boy